 Secondly, aside from pilots, the aviation industry needs professionally trained individuals to manage airlines, airports, aircraft manufacturing facilities and operations.
 CAU’s Aviation Business Administration baccalaureate degree program offers many courses that range from Principles of Management to Aviation Communication Methods.
 Our courses prepare students for a variety of careers within the aviation industry.

 Lastly, there are multiple benefits in being in the aviation industry and not having to be a pilot.
 Many of the skills and tasks associated with administrative personnel positions are not used exclusively in the airline industry and so a person can advance to senior positions from there to almost anywhere.
 Since many of the courses we offer consist of accounting, management, statistics, human resources, micro and macroeconomics, software programs, and communications, these are all skill-sets that are important when applying for entry-level supervisory or managerial positions within or outside of the aviation industry!

-3 responses to “Three things you need to know about getting your BS in Aviation Business Administration”
+3 thoughts on “Three things you need to know about getting your BS in Aviation Business Administration”